-When I was first entering the building industry almost 25 years ago, radon was the hot topic causing homeowner anxiety.
+When I was first entering the building industry in the early '80s, radon was the hot topic causing homeowner anxiety.
 Today it seems to be mold.
 I suspect that, just as radon mitigation, where needed, is pretty routine and non-controversial these days, mold mitigation will also soon be considered routine and unthreatening.

 Mold risks are directly proportional to the amount of mold in a house.
 All houses will have some mold spores in the air; almost all will have actual mold growth somewhere inside.
 How worried should you really be about mold in your home?
 It depends on how much mold is in your house, and how vulnerable you are.

 Here are two ways of thinking about the question: